MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v0.md

 **`configMapFile`** - **ConfigMap file**<br>
 `string`.
 Required when `useConfigMapFile = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies a file or directory that contains the `configMaps`.
+Specify a file or directory that contains the configMaps.
 <!-- :::editable-content-end::: -->
 <br>